2020: The social media exile experiment

 I have no doubts that there are elements of social media which has proven really helpful over the years.
 For example, a lot of baby/toddler/children groups/events can be found easily and makes meeting other parents so much easier.
 A toddler session in a local church won’t have any marketing strategy but a community on social media is invaluable in this circumstance.
 The marketplace on Facebook is particularly valuable too for second hand goodies without the hassle of eBay shipping.

 The problem is weighing up whether access to groups and Marketplace is worth the price of privacy concerns, data handling concerns and the everyday negativity and trolling which is rampant on each platform.
-So for this year the balance for me tipped onto the privacy and mental health side and my social media accounts have been deleted.
+So for this year the balance for me tipped onto the privacy and mental health side and my personal social media accounts have been deleted.
+The only account remaining is the twitter account I use for this blog, but it doesn’t follow any friends or family.
 I plan to remain this way for the whole year and see what the implications, good or bad, may be.

 I’ll revisit this in Jan 2021, but for now I’ll feel much better that my data is, hopefully, not a part of the next big social media data breach.